When you travel frequently you pick up some savvy travel tips to make your journey safer, easier and you find great ways to save time.

 Even if the hotel you are staying at says they have Wi-Fi, it may not always be reliable.
 It can either be really slow due to the remoteness of a place or too many people are logged on at one time.
 This can be really frustrating especially if you are relying on something to download or catch up on the news back home.
 At most airports, you can buy a sim card and data and stay connected.
 A hint… make sure all your contacts are saved onto your device, a cloud and sim card so when you take your sim card out you don’t lose some of your contacts.

 Google Maps offline

 Save your directions directly to your phone

 The latest Google Maps version for Android 8.0 allows you to still navigate with turn by turn directions offline.
-Download the latest version, open the app when you have a internet connection, sign in and search for a place “Cape Town” for example then select ” download offline map.”
+Download the latest version, open the app when you have an internet connection, sign in and search for a place “Cape Town” for example then select ” download an offline map.”